 Article by: Deidre Forster

-It’s time to hire your next right hand man or woman.
-An assistant like no other.
-The yin to your yang.
+It’s time to hire your next right-hand man or woman—an assistant like no other—the yin to your yang.
 Reviewing resumes and calling references led you to today: Interview time.
-First candidate is due in 15 minutes.
-What are you going to ask them to determine if they are truly your next Watson or Girl Friday?
+The first candidate is due in 15 minutes.
+What will you ask them to determine if they are truly your next Watson or Girl Friday?

 Time to rewind – at least a few days – and think up some insightful interview questions.
 Everyone comes in prepared to answer the standard questions like: “What strengths do you bring to this job?” or “What is your work style?”
 Yawn.
 Why not shake things up a bit and rework the old standards for today’s modern business world?
 Make the questions relevant to the job, your company, your expectations.

 Situations.
-Situational questions allow interviewers to gauge a number of qualities without asking a lot of questions.
+Situational questions allow interviewers to gauge many qualities without asking a lot of questions.
 They are great for learning more about skills that can sometimes be hard to determine with simple short answer questions.
 Is your business a high-pressure environment with multiple tight deadlines?
-If so, instead of “how do you handle pressure?” ask something like “Every Tuesday our primary client demands X by 10 a.m.
+If so, instead of “how do you handle pressure?” ask something like, “Every Tuesday, our primary client demands X by 10 a.m.
 Sometimes our other client also needs a report by 9:30 a.m. on Tuesdays.
-It's 9 a.m. on one of those days, and oh by the way, the Internet is down.
+It's 9 a.m. on one of those days, and oh, by the way, the Internet is down.
 You’re in charge of the team responsible for both deadlines.
 What’s your plan?”

-There are any number of answers to that question, but how it’s answered helps you determine how the applicant would fit into your company as well as giving you insight into how well the applicant thinks on his or her feet and can handle pressure situations.
+There are many answers to that question, but how it’s answered helps you determine how the applicant would fit into your company and give you insight into how well the applicant thinks on his or her feet and can handle pressure situations.
 You can even use hypothetical situation questions.
-Some of the most common situation questions, according to one HR site include:
+Some of the most common situation questions, according to one HR site, include:

 Behavior.
-Although similar to situational questions, behavior-based questions may not be as centered on specific situations, like juggling multiple projects, they are more concerned with why the applicant juggles the multiple projects the way he or she does.
+Although similar to situational questions, behavior-based questions may not be centered on specific situations, like juggling multiple projects.
+They are more concerned with why the applicant juggles the multiple projects the way they do.
 “Why did you choose to solve (insert situation here) in that manner?” is a good example of a behavior-type question.
 Situational questions are good lead-ins for behavioral questions.
 The two flow easily.
-Take the first bullet above, a great behavioral follow up would be “Why did you choose to do X vs Y when you were making that decision.”
+Take the first bullet above; a great behavioral follow up would be, “Why did you choose to do X vs. Y when you were making that decision.”